fallen-icarus/cardano-loans/README.md

 little friction) as possible.
 For the sake of avoiding a whole treatise on economics, suffice to say that *the best way to achieve fast and frictionless price discovery is through the aggregation of maximally expressive individual sentiments.* This is especially true for credit-debt markets, where money itself is the asset, priced via interest rates.
-As with all DeFi protocols, any credit-debt market that seeks to be an alternative to the current global financial system will likely be perceived as a threat by those in positions of high power, so censorship resistance is an essential feature.
+Futhermore, as with all DeFi protocols, any credit-debt market that seeks to be an alternative to the current global financial system will likely be perceived as a threat by those in positions of high power, so censorship resistance is an essential feature.

 Unfortunately, contemporary lending/borrowering DApps on Cardano are implemented in ways that cannot possibly create a true trustless and decentralized credit-debt market.
 To fully appreciate this, it